3Oxygen3/TPRR-Script/README.md

 I am not liable for any bans or warnings that may result from the use of this script.
 Use it at your own risk.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/3Oxygen3/TPRR-Tape-Farm/blob/main/LICENSE) file for details.

 ## Contact
 For any questions or support, feel free to reach out in the Discord server.

+### Notes
+The script has been obfuscated using Moonsec V3